Evaluation + Assignments

 Evaluation

-In Future Cinema 2 I have often used a contract grading system rather than engage in traditional grading exercises.
-The Future Cinema 1 class opted for a contract grading system last year for the first time and it was a great success.
+I have often used a contract grading system in the Future Cinema courses rather than engage in traditional grading exercises.
+This class opted for a contract grading system last time and it was a great success.
 You can find some of the rationale for my motivation here:

 I am considering contract grading for this class and we will discuss this at the first meeting.